 This event took place already. A picture report can be found here. 

 Dutch Materials 2017

-The themes of this year's symposium will be:
+The themes of this year's symposium are:

 Materials for Energy & Composite Materials

 Leon E. Govaert is professor Polymer Mechanics at Eindhoven University of Technology and the University of Twente.
 He studied Mechanical Engineering at the TU/e and received his PhD degree in 1990.
 Next he joined the Polymer Technology group of prof. Han Meijer at the Department of Mechanical Engineering, Eindhoven University of Technology.